What Is Red Light Therapy? The Benefits and Risks

 Color and light therapy can also go by the name of “colorpuncture,” a complementary medical treatment that is similar to acupuncture.
 Instead of using a needle, though, light is applied to specific points in the body.
 Each color can be used for a purpose.
 Red light is generally stimulating and may boost circulation in the body, according to a study published in 2018 in Alternative and Complementary Therapies.

 “The theory is that light can affect the cellular structure of the body,” says study author Janet Lynn Roseman-Halsband, PhD, an associate professor in integrative medicine at Nova Southeastern University in Fort Lauderdale, Florida.
 “In a broad sense, red can be used for pain.
 But this depends on the person and the specific condition they’re suffering from.”
-(For example, although red light therapy isn’t effective for migraine pain, green light may treat migraines.)
 It’s not designed as a stand-alone therapy and clinical research needs to be done to verify the treatment and methods.